enqueuer-land/enqueuer/README.md

 outputs:
 ```

 Accepts a list of publishing mechanisms.
-So, every time a new requisition is executed, **enqueuer** publishes through this its result with values like: schema validation, id, its errors list etc. I think this [example](/output/outputReportExample.json) may give you an idea.
+So, every time a new requisition is executed, **enqueuer** publishes through this its result with values like: schema validation, id, its errors list etc. I think some of these [examples](/outputExamples/) may give you an idea.

     log-level: